ConsultingMD/ediot/README.md

 The definition hash has a few key features.

 1. Each entry in the definition hash reperesents a row type we want to parse.
 If the row key is not the hash, it won't end up in your output.

 2. The first entry in the definition is the header row.
 The parser will scan the file lines until it reaches one of these.
 Since the format type of this 834 file is "unbounded" (see http://www.rawlinsecconsulting.com/x12tutorial/x12syn.html ) we don't know the current record has ended until we see the start of the next record.

-    3. Each entry has a key, (e.g. 'INS').
+3. Each entry has a key (e.g. 'INS').
 This corresponds to the first key in the 834 "segment."
-It must be a symbol, and it must have a hash as the value.
+The hash key must be a symbol, be in all caps, and it must have a hash as the value.
     That hash must contain the key `:size` and have an integer value that represents the number of "elements" in the segment row (each "element" is separated by the '*' character).
 Optionally, you can pass in a second